microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/filestoragecontainer.md

 ---
 title: "fileStorageContainer resource type"
-description: "Represents a shared file storage space that can be used by a user or a group of users via an application."
+description: "Represents a space where multiple users or a group of users can store files and access them using an application."
 author: "tonchan-msft"
 ms.localizationpriority: medium
 ms.prod: "files"